Interior singularity and branching of geodesics in real-analytic sub-Riemannian manifolds: Introduction

 \subsection{Acknowledgments}

+The authors are grateful to E. Le Donne, N. Paddeu, and D. Vittone for fruitful discussions on the lift of geodesics in Carnot groups.
 The second author was partially supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement GEOSUB, No.~945655).
 The first and second authors are members of GNAMPA, INdAM.